Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable6.md

 **P**: The design proposal should be relatively short, approximately 2 pages with 1.15 line spacing, Times New Roman, 12 pt font.

 ## Eagle CAD Introdution (P)
 Purpose is to show minimal familiarity with Eagle.
-If your team has already done something with Eagle you can upload it for this deliverable.
-If you have no prior Eagle work, your team should use the knowledge gained from Lecture 7 and recommended YouTube video to build a simple 12V to 5V voltage divider.
+If your team has already done something with Eagle you can upload it for this deliverable (you must upload applicable files as described below).
+If you have no prior Eagle work, your team should use the knowledge gained from Lecture 7 and recommended YouTube video(s) to build a simple 12V to 5V voltage divider.
 Include both the board and schematic files along with a short pdf showing screen shots of your design.
 You must also include a BOM (Bill of Materials) and short explanation of PCB design rules for your design with focus on final wiring.